Ukrainian Duo Begin ‘Stolen Children’ Concert Tour

 A Diary Of War

-Marczyk is constantly looking for new stories to inspire more songs.
-It was while doing so that she met Liza Praslova, who has her own story of surviving war and detention that was captured in a diary she kept.
+Marichka is constantly looking for new stories to inspire more songs.
+It was while doing so that she met Liza, whose full name is being withheld for safety reasons, and who has her own story of surviving war and detention that was captured in a diary she kept.

-Aged 15, Praslova was singing in a band with friends in Mariupol.
+Aged 15, Liza was singing in a band with friends in Mariupol.
 On February 21, 2022, she noted excitedly that “our band may be invited to perform on TV!”

 Three days later, she recalled being woken by explosions at 4 a.m. as Russia began its full-scale invasion.
 “My balcony windows were blown out by a sound wave” she told RFE/RL in a recent interview.